P-p-H-d/mlib/README.md

 ##### M\_PRINTF\_FORMAT(x)

 Return the printf format associated to the type of 'x'.
-'x' shall be printable with printf.
+'x' shall be a basic C variable, printable with printf.

 ##### M\_PRINT\_ARG(x)